 In 2012 Tomasini was included in the theatre section of the book "Eccellenza Italiana" (Italian Excellence, with an introduction by the President of the Republic of Italy), for representing his country in the world.
-His work and performance style are discussed in three Italian books and an academic essay.
+In September 2013 he was awarded the prize "Sicilian in the World", alongside director Emma Dante and photographer Marco Glaviano, at a special event in Palermo.
+Among his other gongs a theatre prize in the UK, a comedy prize in Italy and best female impersonator of 1999 at the London Astoria.
+His work and performance style are discussed in four Italian books and an academic essay.
 For two years (2010-2012) Ernesto was the London correspondent of the Italian magazine "Musical!" and often collaborates with other music publications (see the BIBLIOGRAPHY page).
 He has posed for several European painters and photographers: one of his many portraits by Spanish artist Hector De Gregorio was acquired, in 2009, by "jeweller to the stars" Theo Fennell.
-Two images depicting him, by photographer Predrag Pajdic, were included in the book "Beneath the Shadows", published last October.
-He lives in the heart of Chelsea, where he collects Julie Andrews memorabilia.
+Two images depicting him, by photographer Predrag Pajdic, were included in the book "Beneath the Shadows", published in 2012.
+He lives in the heart of Chelsea, where he collects Julie Andrews memorabilia